CUITCHE/UserCaches/README.md

 let fontSize: Int = ComBaiduMobileUserSetting.font_size.value() ??
 16
 ```

-If you set `identifierModel` to `CacheKeyMode.identifier`, `UserCachesSettable` will translate upper-letter to lower-case letter and insert "." before translate on enum-name and replace "_" with "."
+If you set `identifierModel` to `CacheKeyMode.identifier`, `UserCachesSettable` will translate upper-case letter to lower-case letter and insert "." to translated left side on enum-name and replace "_" with "."
 On enum-case.

 As above: